Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

    ![figure20.png](/Images/figure20.png)
-   Figure 20: The action, Create file.
+   Figure 20: The action, Create file with the SharePoint site selected.

 16. In the Create file action, on Folder path; click on the **folder icon** and then select your Document library.
 Here I will be selecting the folder Customers Complaint Database.

    ![figure21.png](/Images/figure21.png)
-   Figure 21:
+   Figure 21: Create item action; red rectangle showing a folder icon in the folder path of the Create item action and a red rectangle showing the Document library needed.

 17. In the Create file action, on the **File Name** field go to the Dynamic content and select DisplayName (this is coming from the action, Get attachments) the result is shown in figure 22.
 In the **File Content** field, go to the Dynamic content and select Attachment Content (this is coming from the action, Get attachment content).

    ![figure22.png](/Images/figure22.png)
-   Figure 22:
+   Figure 22:Create file action action with the dynamic content for file name and file content selected.

-18. Inside the Apply to each action, **click on Add an action** search and add the action **Create sharing link for a file or folder** (this is coming from the SharePoint action).
+18. Inside the Apply to each action, click on **Add an action** search and add the action **Create sharing link for a file or folder** (this is coming from the SharePoint action).
 Here we will be getting our SharePoint Document library.
 In the Site Address, select your SharePoint site, in the Library Name, select your SharePoint Document Library (For me this is Customers Complaint Database).

    ![figure23.png](/Images/figure23.png)
    Figure 23:

 19. In the Create sharing link for a file or folder, on Item Id; go to the Dynamic content, search and add the dynamic content **ItemId**.
 On **Link Type** click on the drop-down and select View and edit.
 On **Link Scope** click on the drop-down icon and select **People in your organization**.

    ![figure24.png](/Images/figure24.png)
-   Figure 24:
+   Figure 24: The Create sharing link for a file or folder action with the SharePoint site and list selected.

 20. Inside the Apply to each action, click on Add an action, search and add the action **Compose**.

    ![figure25.png](/Images/figure25.png)
-   Figure 25:
+   Figure 25: Compose action

 21. In the Compose action, add the copy and paste the HTML hyperlink below.